scarborough-courtney/onboarding/day-one.md

 All of the introductory emails you received from NCEAS staff members prior to your arrival can be found in our [NCEAS Community](https://drive.google.com/drive/folders/1GnAUmRGTCF1W8sWUuxD2e5SxcjMLljba?usp=sharing) shared Google Drive.

+Make sure you visit our [Welcome Website](https://nceaswelcome.weebly.com/) for more information on the NCEAS and UCSB community.
+There is a ton of really useful and timely tips there to help.

 ## NCEAS Community

 **NCEAS has a few weekly events that will help you get to know the community and how we work.**